 Handicap Pairs

-16 ends, 3 bowls per player.
-Maximum of 3 games per day.
+16 ends or 2 hours 15 minutes, 3 bowls per player, maximum of 3 games per day.

 Graded Fours